nostrumbiodiscovery/pele_platform/build_docs/source/packages/binding/index.rst

 Prepare your own binding simulation
 ####################################

 This simulation aims to find the binding path of a small molecule to a given receptor.

 **Input** (further explained below):

-    - protein-ligand PDB file
+    - protein-ligand pdb

 **Output** (further explained below):

     - ranked binding modes of the chosen small molecule with the desired protein

 **Computational Time**: 6h